Advisory Committee on Immunization Practices (ACIP) Recommendations

 - The CDC recommends that MMR and varicella vaccine be administered separately albeit simultaneously for the first dose in order to reduce the risk of infant fever and febrile seizures, but the measles-mumps-rubella-varicella combination vaccine (abbreviation: MMRV; trade name: ProQuad®) vaccine can be administered for the second dose.

 Adolescents and Adults

-• The ACIP recommends all persons over 13 years of age without evidence of varicella immunity receive 2 doses of varicella vaccine separated by a minimum of 4 weeks.
-Immunity to varicella is especially important for health care personnel [1, 2].
+- The ACIP recommends all persons at least 13 years of age without evidence of varicella immunity receive 2 doses of varicella vaccine separated by a minimum of 4 weeks.
+Immunity to varicella is especially important for health care personnel.1,2

-• One dose of ZVL is still recommended for all persons without contraindications over 60 years of age in the absence of RZV.
-However, there is now a preferential recommendation for RZV over ZVL .
+- One dose of ZVL is still recommended for all persons without contraindications at least 60 years of age in the absence of RZV.
+However, there is now a preferential recommendation for RZV over ZVL.3

 For More Information

 - ACIP Recommendations:

 - Vaccine Information Statement: https://www.cdc.gov/vaccines/hcp/vis/vis-statements/shingles.html